 Choose your colors and place paints on paper plates.
 Feel free to mix the colors as this will result in a more cohesive color palette.

-For this pillow, I used two orange bottles of acrylic.
-I added white to both of them to lighten them up.
+For this pillow, I used two orange bottles of acrylic and I added white to both of them to lighten them up.

 Be sure you paint shapes on the pillow, not details of carrots.
 I like just painting shapes and not things.
 Keep it simple!